koenderks/aRtsy/README.md

 #### Watercolors

-This artwork implements the algorithm described in Tyler Hobbs' blog post [A guide to simulating watercolor paint with generative art](https://tylerxhobbs.com/essays/2017/a-generative-approach-to-simulating-watercolor-paints).
-It works by layering several geometric shapes and deforming these shapes by repeatedly splitting their edges.
+This artwork implements a version of the algorithm described in the blog post [A Guide to Simulating Watercolor Paint with Generative Art](https://tylerxhobbs.com/essays/2017/a-generative-approach-to-simulating-watercolor-paints) by Tyler Hobbs.
+It works by layering several geometric shapes and deforming each shape by repeatedly splitting its edges.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/watercolors/2021-09-23.png' width='270' height='270'>